-Our jewellery may look simple, but it can take months to transform an idea into a design that pleases us.
-Once a design is ready to make the transition from paper to metal, we fabricate a master using traditional silversmithing techniques.
-A mold is then made from the master, and the pieces are cast in silver, and occasionally in bronze.
+Our jewellery may look simple, but it can take weeks (often months) to develop a new design.
+Once a design is ready to make the transition from paper to metal, we fabricate a prototype using traditional silversmithing techniques.
+A mold is then made from the prototype, and the pieces are cast in sterling silver.
 There's a surprising amount of work involved in cleaning up and finishing the castings, and we do all of that in our workshop.
 As you can imagine, working on such a small scale can be challenging.

-Our creations are made to last, however, the metals we use are subject to tarnish and may require a bit of cleaning from time to time.
+Our pieces are made to last, however, sterling silver is subject to tarnish and may require a bit of cleaning from time to time.
 Exposure to oxygen is what causes the tarnish, so it helps to keep your jewellery in a ziplock bag when you aren't wearing it.

 If you have any questions or require further information, please do no hesitate to contact us.